 AUSTIN, Texas – (Aug.
-26, 2014) – Construction of Seton Medical Center at The University of Texas, Seton Healthcare Family’s $295 million, 211-bed teaching hospital, started with the unveiling of four philosophical cornerstones that will guide its operations: improving medical care; respect and dignity for patients and their families; educating the next generation of clinicians; and innovating through both practice and research.
+26, 2014) – Construction of Ascension Seton Medical Center at The University of Texas, Ascension Ascension Seton’s $295 million, 211-bed teaching hospital, started with the unveiling of four philosophical cornerstones that will guide its operations: improving medical care; respect and dignity for patients and their families; educating the next generation of clinicians; and innovating through both practice and research.

 See the new, time-lapse video of the crowd as it gathered for the event: